 We need to be patient when introducing children to new foods and it is important to make the experiences fun.
 It's all about the delivery.
 Asking children for help, swapping out simple ingredients, or adding a twist on a classic recipe can make tasting new ingredients a more enjoyable experience for everyone.
-Our 2024 Nutrition Calendar offers many recipes that make a small change to an otherwise familiar recipe.
+Our 2025 Nutrition Calendar offers many recipes that make a small change to an otherwise familiar recipe.
 For instance, try a different vegetable or fruit in one of your favorite recipes.
 Try picking a fruit or vegetable that is in season.

-Using the November recipe, Pear Parfaits, is a great example of re-imagining the usual yogurt-fruit parfait into another delicious, healthy snack or side.
+The May recipe, Flower Pancakes, is a great example of re-imagining the basic breakfast of pancakes into a delicious healthy snack or part of breakfast that incorporates fruit and creativity.
 You could try this with different fruits that kids like and are familiar with or try new ones.
-Ask the kids to use their imaginations and create their own type of parfait.
+Ask the children to use their imagination as they create their own flower pancakes.
 Send the recipes home so they can make them with their families.